bpowell461/Sortie-Planner/CONTRIBUTING.md

-# Steps for Contributing to I-SPAMM
+# Steps for Contributing to Sortie Planner

 ### 1. Go to the issues page and select an issue to work on